Pine Avenue: Pine-Park Interchange Reconstruction

 In 2004 the Pine Avenue and Park Avenue intersection underwent reconstruction.
 Prior to 2004, the intersection had a large interchange structure.
 The Pine-Park Interchange was too complex for a downtown inner-city intersection.
 The three-year construction project, beginning in 2004, demolished the overpass in an attempt to make the intersection more friendly to pedestrians and cyclists, as well as to fit the traffic needs of the downtown area better.
 The project completely levelled out the intersection.
 Taking just under three years, the reconstruction ended in the fall of 2007.
-The successful urban development project features a 2 to 1 lane merge towards Downtown Montreal to mitigate the traffic as well crosswalks making the intersection accessible to pedestrians.
+The successful urban development project features a 2 to 1 lane merge towards Downtown Montreal to mitigate the traffic as well as crosswalks making the intersection accessible to pedestrians.